Take Us to Your Chief: and Other Stories: "Take Us to Your Chief"

 Three old Ojibwe friends, Teddy, Tarzan, and Cheemo (meaning “big shit”) have spent so much time together that they are able to communicate without speaking.
 The trio are drinking beer at Otter Lake Reserve, when a spacecraft with mysterious dimensions and blinking lights descends from the sky.
 An ambiguously shaped extraterrestrial emerges from the ship.
 Its body temperature runs hot, it leaves a trail of slime as it moves, and it smells of methane, presumably because of a methane-heavy atmosphere on its home planet.
 The alien identifies itself as a member of the Kaaw Wiyaa and asks to communicate with the trio's leader.
 Knowing nobody in a higher position of power, the trio introduce the Kaaw Wiyaa to the Chief of the Otter Lake First Nation.
 Using diplomatic tactics he learned from his experience at an Assembly of First Nations, Chief Angus attempts to negotiate with the aliens.
 The situation reminds him of the Beothuk and Mi’kmaq experiences during the first contact with Europeans hundreds of years before.

 To begin negotiations, the Kaaw Wiyaa offer to build monuments reminiscent of ancient world wonders, suggesting that structures such as the pyramids or Stonehenge had also been constructed by aliens.
 Instead, the Chief wishes the aliens could clean the reserve's drinking water but, assuming they could not navigate the governmental restrictions, settles on relieving the reservation of the trio by sending them to the Kaaw Wiyaa's planet as diplomats.
 The story ends as the trio hitch a ride to the Kaaw Wiyaa's planet in the spaceship's impossibly large cabin.
 The aliens compliment the humans on their ability to meta-communicate, citing this neurological advancement as the reason they approached Earth.
 The trio begin to regret their decision, until the extraterrestrials offer them a curious drink they claim will have similar effects to beer.
 The trio sit back and enjoy the drink as the aliens recreate the look, sound, and smell of Old Man's Point.
 Finally, Cheemo utters the only line of spoken dialogue by the three men when he observes, “We should have done this years ago.”

 Themes

-Take Us to Your Chief draws on a variety of classic fiction tropes and themes to comment on contemporary life among indigenous people in Canada.
+Take Us to Your Chief draws on a variety of classic fiction tropes and themes to comment on contemporary life among Indigenous peoples in Canada.
 These tropes include political conspiracies; the first contact between societies and peoples; alien invasion; time and space travel; superhuman powers and abilities; and anthropomorphism.
 In general, the stories draw parallels to science fiction and world history, such as alien contact paralleling the first contact and later colonization by Europeans of the Americas.

-In addition to the science fiction tropes, these stories also examine social issues faced by indigenous people.
+In addition to the science fiction tropes, these stories also examine social issues faced by Indigenous peoples.
 These include the rediscovery of cultural heritage; the geographic and social isolation of aboriginal people on reserves; suicide rates, especially among Native youth; depression; housing and water crises; environmental destruction; the violence of cultural assimilation; the heritage of the residential school system; and alcoholism.